chikathreesix/test_markdown2/_posts/2017-01-13-screwdriver.md

 In the first of four lectures on How to Build a Product, Michael Seibel, CEO of Y Combinator, interviews Steve Huffman and Emmett Shear on how they built their products as founder-CEO's of Reddit and Twitch, respectively.

 Yuri Sagalov, CEO of Amium, and Sam Altman hold Live Office Hours with three startups: MoonlightWork, Canny and Tuml.
 They'll discuss their ideas and their thought processes around building their companies.

+In today's lecture, we're joined by Stewart Butterfield, founder and CEO of Slack, and Adam D'Angelo, founder and CEO of Quora.
+Sam and Stewart will explore the process of getting an idea, followed by Adam on tracking metrics for your company.